yenhle/yenhle/README.md

 - 🌱 I’m currently interested in machine learning and artifical intelligence
 - 📫 How to reach me: yhle@usf.edu | yenhle.12@gmail.com
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I have a twin sister who also majors in computer science

 <!--
 **yenhle/yenhle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.